mraihan-gmu/MentalHelp/README.md

 ## Update
 ## Jun 2nd, 2024

-We have released 1,000 samples, each with an ID and its corresponding label.
+We have released around 1.4K samples, each with an ID and its corresponding label.

 The full dataset will be available upon request, subject to a data usage agreement.